vgitv/one-term.nvim/README.md

 ^ *File "(.*)", line ([0-9]+)
 ```

-Note that the order of the regular expressions in `stacktrace_patterns` matters
+Note that the order of the regular expressions in `errorformat` matters
 because the first match will interrupt the search and try to jump to the
 corresponding location.